sherreralg/SSR-apricot/README.md

 - ape: https://cran.r-project.org/web/packages/ape/index.html
 - ggplot: https://cran.r-project.org/web/packages/ggplot2/index.html

--Note that this file is subject to frequent changes.
+Note that the contents of this files may be subject to changes.

 ### Publications